You don't have to be an anime fan to have heard of Japanese animation house Studio Ghibli.

 There's a cute, small cinema showing short films that are apparently exclusively shown here.
 We caught Chuzumo (or Mouse Sumo!) which was perfect having only just seen the real thing (sumo that is) for the first time the day before.
 A funny film that sumo fans will appreciate for its attention to detail on the trappings of the ceremony that surrounds the sport.

-Personal highlight for me though was a life-sized statue of one of the robots from Laputa: Castle In The Sky - possibly my favourite Miyazaki-directed film (and studio Ghibli's first in 1986).
+Personal highlight for me though was a life-sized statue of one of the robots from Laputa: Castle In The Sky - probably my favourite Miyazaki-directed film (and studio Ghibli's first in 1986).
 This stands guard atop a garden on the roof of the museum, which is accessible through another of those spiral metal staircases.

 Fortunately, the weather on the day we visited was perfect Japanese winter weather - that is bright sunshine, blue skies and chilly.

 I couldn't resist having my photo taken below the protective giant.
 Even my often reluctant wife posed for a commemorative snapshot.
 It also looks imposingly majestic from the exit gates of the museum where it can be viewed as perhaps intended (and as in the film) - like a sentinel watching over all those below.

 If you're thinking of going its necessary to plan in advance due to the massive demand for tickets.
 To the museum's credit, they ration tickets each day.
 Like the extremely popular exhibitions at more conventional big-city art galleries, tickets only permit access during a fixed time window.

 So, don't be late - or you'll be politely advised, as only the Japanese can do, that you have most unfortunately missed your opportunity.
 Disaster!

 TRJ Studio Ghilbi Museum Top Tips